alekseygenerozov/zams_tidal_coupling/README.md

 [!tc2](https://github.com/alekseygenerozov/zams_tidal_coupling/blob/master/tc2.png)

 #Validation
-The tidal coupling constants are robust to variations in the numerical resolution of the stellar model (i.e. decreasing mesh_delta_coeff to 0.2).
+Tidal coupling constants are robust to changes in the numerical grid.
+Decreasing mesh_delta_coeff to 0.2 (which increases the number of grid points by a factor of a few), changes the tidal coupling constant by at most ~10%.

 The overlap integrals have to satisfy the following summation rule: